Customized Hunting Plan: Alaska – Yukon Moose DIY Hunts

-License, Tags, and Harvest Tickets/Registration Permits: Purchase Alaska hunting license, big game locking tags, and harvest tickets online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Fairbanks, Alaska.
+Alaska Hunting License, Locking Tags, and Harvest Tickets: Before arriving in Fairbanks, purchase your Alaska hunting license, big game locking tags, and harvest tickets (no fees) online at the Alaska Department of Fish and Game (ADF&G) website or purchase upon arrival in Anchorage or Fairbanks, Alaska.
 Alaska hunting license: $160 (U.S. nonresident), Moose tag: $800, Caribou tag(s): $650 per tag, Black Bear tag: $450, Sport Fishing license (7-days): $70, and Wolf tag: no fee.
-Harvest tickets are required for each specie (no fees for permits).
+Harvest tickets are required for each specie (no fees for harvest tickets).

 Click for larger photos.